-- policyholder behaviour is monitored on an ongoing basis, in order to regularly align the duration of assets with that of the corresponding liabilities and reduce the risk of abrupt, large-scale asset sales.
-Changes in assets and liabilities are projected over periods of up to forty years, In order to identify treasury mismatches and over or under covered maturities giving rise to a liquidity risk.
-These analyses are then used to determine the choice of maturities for new investments and the assets to be sold; - the guaranteed revaluation of policies is completed by a participating benefit feature partly discretionary, that raises the total return to a level in line with market benchmarks and reduces the risk of an increase in surrenders.
-The policyholders' surplus reserve is the mechanism in France that enables the surplus actually paid out to be pooled and spread between generations of policyholders and to manage contract performance over time; - the return on financial assets may be protected through the use of hedging instruments.
+- expected short-, medium- and long-term liability flows are regularly estimated and any liquidity gaps with expected asset flows are identified and controlled in order to reduce the risk of huge instant asset disposals.
+Changes in assets and liabilities are projected over periods of up to forty years, in order to identify treasury mismatches and over or under covered maturities giving rise to a liquidity risk.
+These analyses are then used to determine the choice of maturities for new investments and the assets to be sold; - the guaranteed revaluation of policies is completed by a profit sharing partly discretionary, that raises the total return to a level in line with market benchmarks and reduces the risk of an increase in surrenders.
+The policyholders' surplus reserve is the mechanism in France that enables the surplus actually paid out to be pooled and spread between generations of policyholders and the performance of contracts to be managed over time; - the return on financial assets may be protected through the use of hedging instruments.